Configurations of an Articulated Arm and Singularities of Special Multi-Flags: Tower of sphere bundles associated with a kinematic system

-${}$ According to Theorem \ref{drap}, and Theorem \ref{modelS}, we know that the differential system $(\mathcal{C}^k(m),\mathcal{D}_k))$ associated to an articulated arm of length $k$ on $\R^{m+1}$ is locally isomorphic to the canonical differential system $(\hat{P}^k(m),\hat{\D}_k)$ at some appropriate points.
-In fact, we have more: (see Theorem \ref{1} in the introduction)
+According to Theorems~\ref{drap} and~\ref{modelS}, we know that the dif\/ferential system $(\mathcal{C}^k(m),\mathcal{D}_k))$ associated with an articulated arm of length~$k$ on $\mathbb{R}^{m+1}$ is locally isomorphic to the canonical dif\/ferential system $(\hat{P}^k(m),\hat{\Delta}_k)$ at some appropriate points.
+In fact, obtain a stronger result (as stated in Theorem~\ref{1}(1)) stated as follows: